Generic Name: itraconazole (i-tra-KOE-na-zole)

 - Use Sporanox capsules with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Sporanox capsules during pregnancy.
-Sporanox capsules is excreted in breast milk.
+Sporanox capsules are excreted in breast milk.
 Do not breast-feed while using Sporanox capsules.

 Possible side effects of Sporanox capsules: